CoryDAsana/developer-docs/source/includes/markdown/_24-webhooks.html.md

 `POST` request from Asana's servers to the target has been completed, _then_ the webhook creation request can return with a successful response.

-_Note: this means that your server must be able to handle being blocked on the outgoing create request while still being able to receive and handle an incoming request.
+_Note: This means that your server must be able to handle being blocked on the outgoing create request while still being able to receive and handle an incoming request.
 A common reason that webhook handshakes fail is that servers are not able to asynchronously handle the handshake request._